aletempiac/DES-cracker/project/REPORT.md

 ## Validation

-Three test benches have been developed in order to validate the design.
-We spent a lot of effort to design good simulation environments, trying to cover as most unwanted and critical situation as possible.
+In order to design good simulation environments, we spent a lot of effort trying to cover as most unwanted and critical situations as possible.
+Three test benches have then been developed for the validation of the design:

 1. **DES validation**
 The test bench [tb_des] validates the single DES engine [des.vhd].
 In order to do this simulation, a Python3 script ([des_encrypt.py]) has been coded for the generation of the inputs and the output references.
 It creates 100 random plain texts and keys; then, for each pair, it computes the cipher text and it applies the permutation $`PC_1`$ on the key.
 The two first data are written in a text file named [vector.txt] and are used by the VHDL test bench as inputs of the simulation.
 Instead, the two computed results are written in the file [expected.txt] and are compared during the simulation with the actual outputs produced by the `des` instance, which are the ciphered message `p_out` and the permutated key `cd16`.
-After feeding the DES block with the inputs, the process that reads the references must wait 15 clock cycles to ensure synchronization with stimulus data: indeed, it must start after the delay due to the pipeline stages.
+After feeding the DES block with the inputs, the process that reads the references must wait 15 clock cycles to ensure the synchronization with the stimulus data: indeed, it must start after the delay due to the pipeline stages.
 An example of simulation is shown in the following screenshot.

 <img src="../doc/des_validation.png" alt="state machine" style="float: left; margin-right: 10px;" />

 2. **DES controller validation**
 The test bench [tb_des_ctrl] validates the design [des_ctrl.vhd].
-The test bench generates random signals, calculates the correspondent DES response using a reference implemented inside the test bench and feeds the des controller with the data.
-More in particular the behavior is the following:
+The test bench generates random signals, calculates the corresponding DES response (sing a reference implemented inside the test bench and feeds the des controller with the data.
+In particular, the behavior is the following:
   * Random generation of plain text.
   * Random generation of the starting key $`K_0`$
   * Random generation of the distance $`d`$ between the starting key $`K_0`$ and the secret key $`K1`$